 - Small Groups.
 Hold regular meetings with trusted souls with whom you can confidentially share issues, fears, concerns, and dilemmas in a safe environment.
 This is a wonderful way to broaden your perspective and grow.
-See Bill George’s True North Groups: A Powerful Path to Personal and Leadership Development.
+(See our article, “The Power of Small Groups.”)

 - 360s.
 Welcome 360-degree feedback from your subordinates, peers, and superiors.
 You will begin to see yourself as others see you (often with surprising insights), a powerful self-development practice.

 - Mentors.
 Seek out someone you admire, whose judgment you believe is sound, and ask him or her to observe you in action and give you periodic feedback.

 - Reflection.
 We are all busy, too busy.
 Sometimes we revel in telling people how busy we are, as if it makes us more important or worthy (vs. just bad at saying no, or seeking attention or recognition).
 See our blog “The Glorification of Busy.”
 We need to slow down, let go, and reflect, finding sanctuary in nature, prayer, meditation, or exercise.